Tweagan11/website-html/README.md

 const and let - var is complicated, let stays within function/scope.
 Const stays the same

 Promises - Resolve and reject are both end results/functions, can return a string or value depending on function.
 Can also be used to run code at similar times, async code (async and await can also be used)

+Lots of troubleshooting, but don't be afraid to stick with the code!

+DOM
+    -getElementByID
+    -setItem
+    -getItem
+    -querySelector
+    -innerHTML

+    JSON - Parse or Stringify, always one or the other!